memorious/Modulismo_CmsMenu/README.md

 Modulismo_CmsMenu
 =================

-Small Magento Module that let's us create a simple cms page hierarchy in community, which doesn't have the EE Cms_Hierarchy module
+Small Magento Module that lets us create a simple cms page hierarchy in community, which doesn't have the EE Cms_Hierarchy module
 Once this module is installed, simply change your theme's "topmenu.html"
 from: